-Under Connection method prioritization, click the up or down arrows next to the option you want to change.
+(Optional) Under Connection method prioritization, click the up or down arrows next to the option you want to change.

 Note: If you prioritize the Dial SIP option, but no Microsoft Teams Cloud Video Interop (CVI) information is present for the meeting, Direct Guest Join will be used as a backup.

-- Invite a Zoom Room to a Microsoft Teams meeting by directly adding the calendar resource associated to the Zoom Room to the Teams invite or forwarding a Teams calendar invitation received from a third party to the calendar resource associated to the Zoom Room.
+- Invite a Zoom Room to a Microsoft Teams meeting by directly adding the calendar resource associated with the Zoom Room to the Teams invite or forwarding a Teams calendar invitation received from a third party to the calendar resource associated with the Zoom Room.
 Alternatively, a user may cut and paste the entire body of a meeting invitation received from an external third party to a new meeting invite that includes the Zoom Room’s calendar resource.

 Once the calendar resource receives the meeting invite, the Zoom Room will display the meeting on its upcoming meeting list with a Join option on the Zoom Rooms controller.
-If you see Join by Audio instead, double check the steps above or see the Troubleshooting section.
+If you see Join by Audio instead, double-check the steps above or see the Troubleshooting section.